 Toledo is also known as the City of the Three Cultures, where Christians, Muslims, and Jews once lived together and each of them left their influences.

 One famous attraction Toledo – The Cathedral of Santa María de Toledo

 Apart from an impressive Alcázar, Toledo is particularly popular for its Cathedral of Santa María de la Asunción de Toledo.
-The cathedral is considered one of the most important works of Spanish Gothic and its construction has begun in 1227.
-Nevertheless, the cathedral also has influences of other styles, which is due to its long construction time.
+The cathedral is considered one of the most important works of Spanish Gothic, and its construction has begun in 1227.
+Nevertheless, the cathedral also has influences from other styles, which is due to its long construction time.

-An audio guide comes with the entrance fee, that explains you the story and the background to individual parts and works of art of the cathedral.
+An audio guide is included in the entrance fee that explains the story and the background to individual parts and works of art of the cathedral.
 Some even say that the Cathedral of Toledo is one of the most impressive buildings of Christianity.